-ELEMENTARY SCHOOL MINISTRY - WINTER 2026
+ELEMENTARY SCHOOL MINISTRY - SPRING 2026

 Sunday Morning Faith Formation (Sunday School)

-February 22 through March 22 from 10:05-10:45 a.m.
+April 12 through May 10 from 10:05-10:45 a.m.

 At Abiding Presence, our Sunday morning faith formation follows a workshop model.
 Kids get to pick an age-appropriate workshop to engage in for the seven week session.
 Read more about our innovative approach to Sunday School in this article from The Living Lutheran magazine and scroll down the page to read our FAQs.